 So, let’s go over each of these strategies one by one.

 Ads are probably the easiest way to start monetizing a blog right away.
 There are two main types of ads that you can place on your blog:

 - Ads managed by you, the enterprising blogger

 Ad networks are services that provide ads to website owners.
 What’s nice about ad networks is that the ads are virtually “set it and forget it.”
 All you have to do is apply to the ad network, and once you’re accepted, simply copy and paste some code into the area on your website where the ad should appear.
 The service will figure out which specific ads to display on your site.

 If you’d like more control over the ads on your site (as in, you’d like to choose who gets to display ads on your site), then I suggest that you manage the ads yourself.
 It’s a little bit more work, but you’ll get to choose who you work with and possibly grow relationships with your advertisers.

 Adproval is currently the leading service that connects advertisers with website owners.
 If you are selling ads directly, you can display them on your WordPress site using a plugin such as Ad Inserter or AdRotate.

 2. Affiliate Marketing

 Affiliate marketing is an arrangement in which you, a website owner, would earn a commission from sales referrals or website traffic.
-For example, if I’m an affiliate for Leadpages.
-If you purchase a Leadpages subscription by clicking on a link on my website, I will earn a small commission.
-It’s a completely transparent process to you, the buyer, and it does not cost buyers anything extra, it’s just a way for Leadpages to get their name out to the public that benefits both Leadpages and their affiliates.
+For example, if I’m an affiliate for SiteGround.
+If you sign up for SiteGround web hosting by clicking on a link on my website, I will earn a small commission.
+It’s a completely transparent process to you, the buyer, and it does not cost buyers anything extra, it’s just a way for SiteGround to get their name out to the public that benefits both SiteGround and their affiliates.
 Plus, it lets consumers know that the product is being used and supported by actual people.